codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do bees do after they are married?
-They go on a honeymoon.
+How many South Americans does it take to change a lightbulb?
+A Brazilian

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+.at is the top-level domain for what country?
- 1. 1
+ 1. Argentina
- 2. 2
+ 2. Australia
- 3. 64
+ 3. Angola
- 4. 8
+ 4. Austria

 <details>
   <summary>Answer</summary>
-  8
+  Austria
 </details>